 - Camping: Rustic camping is permitted throughout the WMA.
 There are no formal campgrounds.
+However, Trails End Campground is located immediately adjacent to the WMA.
 (Main article on camping.)

 - Supplies: Maps, hunting licenses and special use permits are available at retailers along S.R.
 63 near the WMA, including DJ’s Pitstop (423-663-4378), Fast Lane (423-663-4585) and Brimstone Recreation (423-663-HUNT).

 - Lodging: The closest formal lodging is Grand Vista Motel in Huntsville, 15 miles from the North Cumberland WMA entrance, and Brimstone Retreats, 12 miles from the entrance.
 (Main article on lodging.)